hackclub/hackclub/workshops/python and data visualizations/README.md

 # Add On!

 -   Look up how to link in raw data from the web into your graphs
     Hint: start off w/ pd.read_csv()

--   Heavily personalize your graph (like I did with Chicken Little)!
+    -Heavily personalize your graph (like I did with Chicken Little)!

--   Google code for different kinds of graphs (dot plot, pie charts, etc.)
+    -Google code for different kinds of graphs (dot plot, pie charts, etc.)

--   Make multiple different graphs (the set of four/set them up with figure.
+    -Make multiple different graphs (the set of four/set them up with figure.

--   Continue to play around!
+    -Continue to play around!

--   Google!
+    -Google!
-- Look up how to import Google Trends into your graph!
+    -Look up how to import Google Trends into your graph!